Victoria records 16th coronavirus death, bringing national toll to 75

 — Jenny Mikakos MP #StayHomeSaveLives (@JennyMikakos) April 22, 2020

-The man had not travelled overseas and likely contracted COVID-19 in the community, the minister said.
+The man had not travelled overseas and likely contracted COVID-19 in the community, Ms Mikakos said.

 Only one new case of coronavirus was reported in Victoria in the past 24 hours.

-“This is a very promising result, we have seen a stabilisation of the numbers in recent days and, in fact, there have been no further cases of community transmission,” Ms Mikakos said.
+“This is a very promising result, we have seen a stabilisation of the numbers in recent days and, in fact, there have been no further cases of community transmission,” she said.

 New case count remains low in NSW

+They took the state’s coronavirus tally to 2979, including 21 people in intensive care.

-NSW Chief Health Officer Dr Kerry Chant on Wednesday said specialist doctors and nurses had been deployed to the 95-resident Newmarch House in Caddens.
+Elsewhere, NSW chief health officer Dr Kerry Chant said specialist doctors and nurses had been deployed to the 95-resident Newmarch House in Caddens.

-Some 44 people there – 29 residents and 15 staff – have been confirmed virus-positive.
+The home has 29 residents and 15 staff confirmed with COVID-19, and 55 staff in isolation.

-With 55 staff forced into isolation, the federal government has activated a “surge workforce”, including the deployment of an emergency response team, to support operator Anglicare.
+The federal government has activated a “surge workforce”, including an emergency response team, to support the home’s operator, Anglicare.

-Federal Aged Care and Senior Australians Minister Richard Colbeck on Wednesday said Anglicare would call a resident and family meeting on Thursday.
+On Wednesday, Aged Care and Senior Australians Minister Richard Colbeck said Anglicare would call a resident and family meeting on Thursday.

-National Deputy Chief Health Officer Paul Kelly said unlimited workforce support had been offered to assist with the difficult situation of having a large number of residents with COVID-19 and a number of staff absent due to close contact with a coronavirus case.
+National deputy chief health officer Paul Kelly said unlimited workforce support had been offered to help the home cope with having a large number of residents with COVID-19 and many staff absent due to close contact with a coronavirus case.

 “We’re really scratching around to have adequate staff there.
 Today we’re happy we’ve got a good number of RNs (registered nurses), a little short on carers.
 We have been reaching out to agencies locally,” Anglicare chief executive Grant Millard told ABC TV.